armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 Additional Caveats:

 * If the burden placed on the Armbian team is too high funding maybe needed to assure:
-    -  R&D bills paid.
+    -  R&D bills are paid.
 Failsafe in case Armbian members or a team was hired
     -  support bills covered by vendor or end users with crowdfunding campaign
 * supported is **not** applied to a "board family" or group of related SBCs.
-It is per SBC
+It is per board
 * a maintainer can support multiple devices but must satisfy all requirements above per SBC
 * any individual can be a maintainer for a standard support SBC
-* missed released will result in immediate forfeit of "Armbian Supported" status and demotion to CSC status unless Armbian team grants exemption
+* missed major release will result in immediate forfeit of "Armbian Supported" status and demotion to CSC status unless Armbian team grants exemption

 ## Community maintained

-Community maintained devices are not under active development and support status is uknown to Armbian team.
-It represent combined former CSC (community supported configuration) and EOS (end of support).
+Community maintained devices are not under active development and support status is unknown to Armbian team.
+It represents combined former CSC (community supported configuration) and EOS (end of support).
 Can be removed from Armbian code base at any time.
 Left as a courtesy in case a community member wants to attempt to resurrect development.

 Community maintained SBCs are exclusively supported by the community.